vippsas/vipps-developers/README.md

 ### Test amounts

-Vipps supports using special amounts that are always "approved in the app", etc - without anyone needing to use the app.
+Vipps supports using special amounts that are always "rejecdted in the app", etc - without anyone needing to use the app.
 This is useful for testing, test automation, etc.